Fiestas del Pilar: The Offering of Flowers

 This is the high point of the festival, and a demonstration of the people's devotion to the Virgin Mary.
 Throughout the day of 12 October, thousands of people dressed in traditional costume, leave flowers at the statue of the Virgin, which has a place of honour in the middle of the Plaza del Pilar.
 There, an army of volunteers arrange flowers in a pyramidal form, creating a flower mantle around the base of the statue, which remains in the square for the duration of the festival for public viewing.
 People can participate in the flower offering individually, or as a group.
-Typically, groups are organized by schools, companies, villages and other entities, and they organize their own parades around the local streets and neighborhoods ending up at the main square.
+Typically, groups are organized by schools, companies, villages and other entities, and they organize their own parades around the local streets and neighborhoods ending up at the main square for the offering itself.
+Today, even international contingents inclusive of Spanish speaking nations have joined the parade.

-The popularity of the Offering of Flowers in Zaragoza is evidenced by the large number of groups that take part each year (378 groups in 2005) and the duration of the parades, which can usually last for over eight hours.
+The popularity of the Offering of Flowers in Zaragoza is evidenced by the large number of groups that take part each year (378 groups in 2005) and the duration of the long walk to the Plaza, which can usually last for over eight hours.
 In 2009, a record number of 450,000 people took part in the flower parade.

-The Flower Offering tradition started in 1952, when a group of City Hall functionaries went on a field trip to visit a festival outside of Zaragoza, in Castellón de la Plana.
+The Flower Offering tradition started in 1952, when a group of City Hall functionaries went on a field trip to visit a festival outside of Zaragoza - the Magdalena Festival in Castellón de la Plana.
 Based on what they had witnessed there, they decided to embark on creating a similar festival for Zaragoza, which they launched in 1958.

 Around the Virgin's mantle, the Cross of Lorraine is usually depicted with red flowers against a background of white flowers, a two-tiered cross, insignia of the original crusader Templar Hospitallers Order of Jerusalem.
 This cross of flowers is an offering made by the local General Royo Villanova Hospital, a tradition they started in 1960, on behalf of incurable patients with tuberculosis who were unable to attend.
 The hospital's Cross of Flowers is placed at the mantle, in a formal ceremony, by the Queen of the Festival and her Court of Honour.